Our History, or Where We Came From

 We recognise that we have a long fight ahead for decent, sex worker-friendly law reform in Western Australia.
 In 2014, we’ve seen a couple of fringe-but-persistent voices in parliament arguing for the appalling Nordic/Swedish model, which is opposed by sex workers everywhere, and we’ve seen a number of politicians from both parties talk ominously about “regulation” of the industry.
 The brutal treatment of street workers by the City of Vincent continues unabated, and must be stopped.
 We are adamant that sex workers, who will be the people actually affected by any reform of Western Australia’s laws on sex work, must be heard loud and clear in any reform process.
 We are equally adamant that the only form of law reform we will accept is decriminalisation, the international best-practice legal model regarding the sex industry, which is supported by sex workers not only here and interstate but right around the world.

-We will be ramping up our campaign for the full decriminalisation of the industry into 2018, and we would love your support.
+We will be ramping up our campaign for the full decriminalisation of the industry into 2019 and beyond, and we would love your support.
 If you’d like to get involved with our campaign, if you’d like more information on our issues, or if you’d like us to come and speak at your event or to your organisation, please contact us at email@example.com or via our Twitter or Facebook accounts.